Photo Courtesy of Kodak

 among different monitoring sites, a comparison of Schoenbein

-values may be invalid.
+values may not be valid.

 During the second half of the nineteenth century, precise